JusticeShultz/MathX/README.md

-# MathX
+# MathX V1.1214.39

 ## MathX is a generic math library built for use of simple math functions.
 This library supports basics including vector2's, vector3's & vector4's - each with their own operators and math functions to support them.
 Lines, curves, colors, vector operations, etc are also included for more complex functionality.

 ### Changelog:

-Added different types of splines, added a few new examples and updated existing ones.
-Completed interpolation, curves & splines and changed a few syntactical things in the math library.
-Library documentation updated.
-Some things now use templates to allow for more dynamic usage.
-Library now has colors, predefined colors and color operations.
+Added a random class to generate seeds, numbers & decimal numbers as well as adding an example raylib project with a wandering sprite that draws lines.
+Code now folds much more nicely using pragma regions.

-### Deprecated this patch:
+### Deprecated as of this patch:
 float lerps,
 type template lerps,
 vector2 only hermite curves,
 char color system,
 char literal system,
-char operations in colors.
+char operations in colors,
+lowercase operations,
+bounders.

 #### Currently does not support matrices or matrix scaler math.
 (Upcoming)